lambdatestsupport/LT_Selenium3_File_Upload_Csharp/README.md

 ### How To Upload Files To A Website

-* Please follow this basic steps on how to upload file to a website us Lambdatest Selenium Grid [Selenium WebDriver Language Binding](https://www.selenium.dev/downloads/) .
+* Please follow this basic steps on how to upload file to a website us Lambdatest Selenium Grid [Upload Files Using LambdaTest Selenium Grid](https://www.lambdatest.com/support/docs/upload-files-using-lambdatest/) .

 Lets say you want to update a file name *dotnet-install.sh* , like this